sourcehut-mirrors/drewdevault.com/content/blog/2025-10-22-Whats-up-with-FUTO.md

-Vice President Vance and numerous other figures in the American right have cited Yarvin as a friend and source of inspiration in shaping policy.[^yarvin policy] Among his many political positions, Yarvin has has proclaimed that black people are genetically predisposed to a lower IQ than white people, and moreover suggests that black people are inherently suitable for enslavement.[^yarvin slavery]
+Vice President Vance and numerous other figures in the American right have cited Yarvin as a friend and source of inspiration in shaping policy.[^yarvin policy] Among his many political positions, Yarvin has proclaimed that black people are genetically predisposed to a lower IQ than white people, and moreover suggests that black people are inherently suitable for enslavement.[^yarvin slavery]